juancarlosjr97/codespaces-git-playground/README.md

 # Codespaces Git Playground

-This project is a guide on how to spin up a fully configured dev environment in the cloud that start ready for development using the blank canvas provided by GitHub using Codespaces.
+This project is a guide on how to spin up a fully configured dev environment in the cloud ready for development using the blank canvas provided by GitHub using Codespaces.

 ## Prerequisites

-The only prerequisites is to have a GitHub account created.
+GitHub account created.

 - [GitHub](https://docs.github.com/en/get-started/quickstart/creating-an-account-on-github)

 ## Codespace Benefits: Elevate Your Development Experience 🚀

 - Instant, customizable development environment
-- Accessible from any device with internet
+- Accessible from any device with Internet
 - Facilitates real-time collaboration
 - Seamless Git and GitHub integration
 - Scalable with adjustable resources